 Jason also comes with a bone sword and axe.
 It would have been cooler if his sword had looked a little more machete-like, but the fact that both weapons look like they are made from bone is undeniably neat.

 Although I think the sculpt of Michael Myers is fantastic, this is probably the weakest figure in the line.
-He comes equipped with two knives, neither of which fit very well in his hands, which is unfortunate.
+He comes equipped with two knives, neither of which fit very well in his hands, which is unfortunate, as stabbing teenagers is tricky when you can’t even hold a knife.

 Despite this though, it’s still a very cool figure and I like how his outfit is a fun and medieval take on the boiler suit worn by the onscreen version of the slasher villain.